 Ocean Sales is a specialty retailer that imports and sells a line of specialty retail products through unique marketing channels across North America.
 Ocean Sales markets high-quality, innovative household products through live demonstrations at leading consumer shows and fairs throughout Canada and the United States as well as a wholesale operation to select customers in Canada and the United States.
-Ocean Sales also benefits from a strategic relationship with a major Canadian retail chain, where it demonstrates a specially selected set of products within every location in.
-Since 2020, Ocean Sales has developed an online marketing division.
+Since 2020, Ocean Sales has developed an on-line marketing division.

 Ocean Sales is headquartered in Calgary, Alberta and is supported by additional strategically located warehouses in Washington, Ontario, and Quebec.
-Ocean Sales has been operating for over 36 years and has a history of solid operating results and revenue growth.
+Ocean Sales has been operating for over 37.